 Iconic example of use: GARY NUMAN ‘Sacrifice’ album

 ROLAND W30 (1989)

-The W30 deserves its place in TEC’s list if only for the way that Liam Howlett from THE PRODIGY was so devoted to it for nigh on 20 years.
+The W30 deserves its place if only for the way that Liam Howlett from THE PRODIGY was so devoted to it for nigh on 20 years.
 Despite being Roland’s 1st workstation synthesizer and featuring sampling technology, Howlett used the W30 primarily as a sequencer to drive sounds/loops from his Akai Sampler and would go onto use up until 2008.
-Howlett’s live use of the W30 was so extensive that he reportedly bought up all of the remaining keys from Roland Japan as he used to break them every other show…
+Howlett’s live use of the W30 was so extensive that he bought up the remaining keys from Roland Japan as he used to break them every other show…

 Iconic example of use: THE PRODIGY ‘Everybody In The Place’